Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 14. Liberating the Oppressed
 15. Healing the Sick
 16. Clothing the Naked
-17. Water to the Thirsty and Food to the Hungry
+17. Water for the Thirsty and Food for the Hungry
-18. Starting with the most Vulnerable
+18. Starting with the Most Vulnerable

 XIV.
 Holistic Development